Roger Clarke's Web-Site

 6.3 The Operational Phase

 The Registration Phase paves the way for an Actor to be given the capacity to perform an Action, expressed as the entitlement called a Permission.
 The Operational Phase may be instigated at any time after Registration is complete, and as many times and as frequently as suits the circumstances.
 The first step, Id/Entification, exhibits no material differences from the first step in the Registration Phase.
-The second step, Operational Authentication, takes advantage of the investment undertaken during the Pre-Authentication process, in order to achieve both effectiveness and efficiency.
+The second step, Operational Authentication, takes advantage of the investment undertaken during the Pre-Authentication process, to achieve both effectiveness and efficiency.

 The Authenticator(s) used in the Operational Phase may be the same as one or more of those used in the Pre-Authentication step of the Registration Phase.
 More commonly, however, a purpose-designed arrangement is implemented to enable a quick and convenient process.
 One approach of long standing is for a 'shared secret' (password, PIN, passphrase, etc.) to be nominated by the User, or provided to the User by the operator.
 Another mechanism is a one-time password (OTP) provided to the User.
 This may be delivered just-in-time, via a separate and previously-agreed communications channel.
 Other currently mainstream approaches involve a one-time password generator that is pre-installed on the User's device(s) by a remote process, or physically delivered to them sufficiently in advance of the Login activity.
-The earlier steps in the IdEM process enable the third step, Access Control to establish a Session in which the User can exercise the Permissions it is entitled to.
+The earlier steps in the IdEM process enable the third step, Access Control to establish a Session in which the User can exercise the Permissions to which it is entitled.

 This section has built on the prior presentations of PMM and GTA, and has presented new bodies of theory relating to Authorization (GTAz) and Id/Entity Management (Id/EM).
 The remainder of the article assesses the potential value that the theory can deliver to IS practice.
-The term 'Id/EM theory' is used in the remainder of this document to refer to the combination of the elements described above as PMM, GTA, GTAz and Id/EM.
+The term Id/EM theory is used in the remainder of this document to refer to the combination of the elements described above as PMM, GTA, GTAz and Id/EM.
+ID/EM theory is a Type V Theory of Design and Action, in terms of the highly-cited classification in Gregor (2006, pp. 628-630).

 7. Application of the Theory